spacenation/swiftui-sliders/README.md

 ### Features
 - Build your own sliders and tracks using composition
+- Highly customizable
 - Horizontal and Vertical styles
 - Range and XY values
+- Different sizes for lower and upper range thumbs

 <center>
 <img src="Resources/sliders.png"/>